paulocts/martini-odyssey-2026/hands_on/README.md

 Welcome to the **hands-on section** of the MARTINI Odyssey school.
 This repository contains guided tutorials corresponding to each day of the event, as well as additional advanced material.

-Each tutorial links to dedicated pages with step-by-step instructions.
+Each hands-on links to dedicated pages with step-by-step instructions.

 ---